-The provision for credit losses during any period is the sum of the allowance for credit losses required at the end of the period and any charge offs during the period, less the allowance for credit losses required at the beginning of the period, and less any recoveries during the period.
-See the Tables labeled "Allowance for Credit Losses - December 31, 2021 and 2020" at Note 5 in Item 8 of Part II of this report for the components that make up the provision for credit losses for the years ended December 31, 2021 and 2020.
+The provision for credit losses during any period is the sum of the allowance for credit losses required at the end of the period and any net charge-offs during the period, less the allowance for credit losses required at the beginning of the period, and less any recoveries during the period.
+See the Tables labeled "Allowance for Credit Losses - December 31, 2022 and 2021" at Note 5 in Item 8 of Part II of this report for the components that make up the provision for credit losses for the years ended December 31, 2022 and 2021.